Brikmo/brikmo-landing-page/src/pages/support/our-goal-is-to-serve-communities-by-delivering-whats-needed.md

   better yet, anything from your local retail chains and brick & mortar shops (get it?
 Brikmo!) quickly and directly to your front door, and do it in a way that not only benefits the receiver, but also the Helper delivering the items.
-title: Our Goal Is To Serve Communities By Delivering What's Needed
+title: Our Goal Is To Serve Communities
 description: "Brikmo: A Company Rooted In Helping"
 ---
 ## **Brikmo Is Essential**